devault-gmbh/JIRAlfred/README.md

 Finally you should have a script configured for your JIRA instance located at *~/Library/Application Support/Alfred/extensions/applescripts/jira.sh* CHMODed correctly.

 The reason for moving this file out of the extension folder, is that by doing it the [Extension Updater from David Ferguson](http://jdfwarrior.tumblr.com/updater) can be supported for this extension without the need of recreating the *jira.sh* script.

+**Note: The current updater only updates script-extensions and no applescripts or other type of extensions.
+There exists a pull request with a working script, so in order to use the updater for this extension please replace the script.php file in the Extension+Updater with [that one](https://raw.github.com/tresni/Extension-Updater/451f63a268718637734dbf1534d0dc81bb6afdfd/script.php).**

 How to use
 --------------